This morning I arrived at work and noticed an Awana

 So what is this "correct doctrine" that kids need to learn so God can save them?
 For one thing "God is the truth [and] only truth brings certainty.
 God's truth is given to us in His Word" To paraphrase, this means we need to read the Bible and gain certainty from our reading.
 If we don't, does that then mean we have not experienced God?
 But I digress.
 It goes on to state that God is omnipotent, eternal, immutable, omnipresent, triune, and sovereign.
 Funny how most of these words are not in the Bible, which is of course where they claim all truth lies...
 Beyond that, is God really immutable or omnipotent?
 I'm not absolutely certain.
 Guess I don't read the Bible enough...
 And what about the fact that God is love?
 I guess love isn't as important as words referring to power and strength.
 Sounds pretty American to me.

-And then there's Jesus.
-Actually, that's not entirely true.
-Then there's the death of Jesus.
+the death of Jesus.
 The gospels are not quoted once in the chapter on Jesus.
 All that is mentioned is how his death gets us into Heaven.
 Sounds like a pretty full teaching of the Gospel to me.
 And after this death?
 The Holy Spirit arrives, who apparently comes only to keep us from sinning and strenghening our faith, but not for any sort of mission.
 Darn it all, this sounds almost too good to be true (yes, that is sarcasm)!

 I don't even want to talk about the angels/satan chapter.
 It honestly made me want to vomit.
 As does the humanity chapter.
 Ad the chapter on salvation?
 Well, apparently salvation is all about going to heaven after you die.